vic-ma/howtodismantle.github.io/_posts/2026-01-30-The-Weigh-Forward-Connecting-CAS-PDN-Scales-to-Peakboard.md

 For our demo, we're using ECR 14.
 ECR 14 is a basic protocol where the scale continuously streams the weight that it measures, to the host device (in our case, the Peakboard Box or BYOD system is the host device).

 The more sophisticated ECR 12 protocol (which is also supported by the CAS extension) doesn't stream the weight continuously.
-Instead, it requires the host device to manually ask the scale for the weight.
+Instead, it requires the host device to manually ask the scale for the current weight.
 In Peakboard Designer, you can do this by using the `GetData` function.
-(This is **not** necessary with ECR 14).
+(Again, this is only for ECR 12.
+This is **not** necessary with ECR 14).
 You can also zero the scale with the `SetZero` function.

 ![CAS PDN Scale Protocol Selection - ECR 12 vs ECR 14 Configuration](/assets/2026-01-30/cas-scale-ecr-protocol-selection.png)